FACULTY MENTORS

 Room 3081

-Sarah Burke is an Assistant Professor of Economics.
+Sarah Burke is a Teaching Professor of Economics.
 Her research interests focus on equity issues in public education both within and across districts.
 More recent writings concentrate on teaching undergraduate economics.
 Dr. Burke is available to consult with students who are interested in economics based careers or are considering attending graduate school after graduation.

 Mary Kelly, PhD